1838 Mormon War: Hawn's Mill Massacre

-Although it had just been issued, it is unlikely that the governor's "Extermination Order" would have already reached these men, and in any event it would not have authorized them to cross into Caldwell County to raid.
-In addition, none of the participants in the raid cited the order as justification for their actions.
+Although it had just been issued, little evidence exists that the governor's "Extermination Order" had reached the attackers.
+None of the participants in the raid cited the order as justification for their actions.

-On October 29, this large vigilante band of some 250 men assembled and entered eastern Caldwell County.
+On October 29, this large vigilante band of about 250 men assembled and entered eastern Caldwell County.
 When the Missourian raiders approached the settlement on the afternoon of October 30, some 30 to 40 Latter Day Saint families were living or encamped there.
 Despite an attempt by the Mormons to parley, the mob attacked.
 Thomas McBride surrendered his rifle to Jacob Rogers, who shot McBride with his own gun.
 When McBride held out a hand, Rogers cut it off with a corn knife, then may have further mangled his body while McBride was still alive.
-Other members of the mob opened fire, which sent the Latter-day Saints fleeing in all directions.
+Other members of the mob opened fire, which sent the Mormons fleeing in all directions.